Updated 14 September 2021

 Seeking professional advice can be helpful too, or consider using alternative dispute resolution methods such as mediation to allow both parents to have their say in a controlled environment.
 The very last resort is court action.

-As life starts to move slowly back to normal, it may mean that being vaccinated is a requirement to do ‘normal’ things, such as travel, so we may see more of these disputes arise.
+As life continues to slowly move back to normal, being vaccinated is a requirement to do some ‘normal’ things, such as travel, so we may see more of these disputes arise.

 How we can help you